presidioforts/scratchfiles/prompt-response.md

+## Training Data Generation for Sentence Transformer: A DevOps Support Use Case

+This document outlines the process for generating high-quality training data for a Sentence Transformer model, specifically tailored for a DevOps support use case.
+The goal is to create a model capable of effectively performing:

+- **Semantic Search**: Finding relevant resolutions for given problems.
+- **Clustering**: Grouping similar problems together.

+---

+### 1. Data Source

+Our primary data source will be raw support ticket information, which typically includes:

+- A description of the problem.
+- The resolution provided.
+- (Optional) Additional context about the issue or environment.

+---
 ```
 You are a DevOps support assistant.
 Your task is to process raw support ticket data and convert it into a clean, professional, and well-structured format for training a sentence transformer for semantic search and clustering.
 Follow these steps: